Rev. Sylvestre Obwaka

 My toughest professional challenge: In the day-to-day running of a parish, you meet people who are suffering so much.
 You wish to uplift their living standards, but are limited with resources to assist.
 Yet, one thing I always give them is hope.

 My toughest personal challenge: A priest spends much of his time attending to the needs of other people.
-It is easy to forget oneself and be fully swallowed in the lives of other people; there is a need for self-discipline and a life of prayer.
+It is easy to forget oneself and be fully swallowed into the lives of other people; there is a need for self-discipline and a life of prayer.

 I’ve learned this from life: No matter what one goes through, if you pray and work hard, you will always achieve your goals.